 The word disease is a misnomer unlike chronic illness, fibro-cystic breast disorder is not a disease at all, but actually a condition that is quite reversible.
 The body simply must be stimulated to process the fibrous tissue through its normal eliminative channels.
 Many women panic when they discover any unnatural-feeling tissue in their breasts, but usually these fears are unwarranted.
 Over 80% of the women with cystic, fibrous, lumpy or mass-filled breasts find that the tissues are benign.
 Well Care Breast Massage therapy is effective in reducing or softening fibrous tissues within the breast.

-Breast well care massage may also be included as part of any 90 or 120-minute bodywork
+Breast well care massage may also be included as part of any other bodywork

-Breast well care massage may also be included as part of any 90 or 120-minute bodywork sessions.
+Breast well care massage may also be included as part of any other bodywork sessions.

 Breast Massage therapy is never automatically included in any massage therapy session.